Screening Combinatorial Pharmacological Therapies for Fragile X Syndrome

 Rochelle Coulson, PhD

-by Philippe Jacques Mourrain, PhD, and Gordon Wang, PhD
+By Philippe Jacques Mourrain, PhD, and Gordon Wang, PhD

-Fragile X syndrome is caused by the absence of a single protein (FMRP) and is the leading genetic cause of intellectual disability, affecting millions of children worldwide.
+Fragile X syndrome (FXS) is caused by the absence of a single protein (FMRP) and is the leading genetic cause of intellectual disability, affecting millions of children worldwide.
 The loss of FMRP does not produce a singular deficit throughout the brain, but rather a complex array of changes across many brain regions and throughout development.

 New therapeutic strategies have immense potential for the improvement of FXS patient quality of life, however there is currently no single therapy that targets the full array of deficits observed throughout the brain.
 The overall objective of this proposal is to evaluate the additive effects of combinatorial drug treatments to correct a broader spectrum of deficits observed in FXS.